PINTO0309/PINTO_model_zoo/465_DEIM-Wholebody28/README.md

 ## 2. Annotation

-  Halfway compromises are never acceptable.
-I added `2,611` annotations to the following `480x360` image.
   The trick to annotation is to not miss a single object and not compromise on a single pixel.
 The ultimate methodology is to `try your best`.

   https://github.com/user-attachments/assets/32f150fe-ebf7-4374-9f0d-f1130badcfc1